 The province of Malaga offers us a rich and deep historical heritage thanks to its vast past.

-Many of our Top Ten sites presented here were discovered by chance in recent years due to excavation and construction work and have now seen the light of day again after being buried and forgotten for hundreds of years.
+Many of our Top Ten archaeological sites in Malaga presented here were discovered by chance in recent years due to excavation and construction work.
+And have finally saw the light of day again after being buried and forgotten for hundreds of years.

 Interactive map of our Top Archaeological Sites in Malaga